k-j-oliver/StormlightArchiveScraper/README.md

 |                16 |           10 | NULL                            |
 ...
 ```

-__From this, we can ask MySQL how many characters are female, giving us data to fill the bar chart visualization:__
+Looking at `character_id` 7, we see it has 3 books associated with it.
+With this data structure, we can then query the tables to find how many characters are male, female, or unknown.
+With books, we can find how many characters are in each book.
+Going further, we can combine tables to ask something like, "how many characters are female in _Words of Radiance_?" and perhaps comparing that result to a later book.
+__Querying:__
 ```
 SELECT COUNT(character_id) AS NumberOfCharacters, gender FROM characters_gender WHERE gender = 'Female';
 +--------------------+--------+